EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.nutation

 Intermidiate accuracy IAU 1984 nutation Package: celestial.coo Description: Calculate the Nutation in longitude and latitude, and the nutation rotation matrix.
+This is a low accuracy version based on the IAU 1984 nutation